 I have worked extensively on alternative pre-mRNA splicing and the role of splicing factors (RNA-binding proteins) primarily using the human myometrium (uterine smooth muscle) as a model system.

-We are also studying cancer-associated alternative splicing events in the context of breast cancer biology and receptor status.
+We are now studying the regulation and implications of cancer-associated alternative splicing events in the context of breast cancer biology and receptor status.
 Our work aims to help define how alternative splicing events change in different cancer subtypes and what impact these changes may potentially have on disease progression, cell survival and drug resistance.

 We are also interested in studying cellular and molecular mechanisms associated with activation of TLR signalling pathways; this research theme includes several active projects in human reproductive medicine and TLR responses to metal ions.